varabyte/kobweb/README.md

 ```

 In practice, your API streams will probably be a bit more involved than the echo example, but it's nice to know that you
-can handle some cases only needing a one-liner on the server and another one on the client to create a persistent
+can handle some cases only needing a one-liner on the server and another on the client to create a persistent
 client-server connection!

 #### API routes vs. API streams